bdpiccolo/ACNC-DAME/Instructions/Differential-Abundance_Dame.md

 		* Download image as either PNG, JPEG, SVG, and PDF.
 NOTE: Selecting PDF option tends to crash DAME.

 		* Download plotting data in either CSV or XLS format.
 Only provides data from selected plot.
-Comprehensive plotting data is provided in Downloading Options hyperlink above.

 		* Display data table will render a HTML table below plot with plotting data.